 A person cannot be convicted of conspiracy based solely upon the testimony of a person with whom the defendant conspired.
 This means that the prosecution must provide additional, corroborating evidence.

 After conspiring to commit an offense, a co-conspirator who thwarts the success of the conspiracy is not guilty of conspiracy.
-The “twarting” co-conspirator must show a complete and voluntary renunciation (i.e., abandoning) of their original criminal purpose.
+The “thwarting” co-conspirator must show a complete and voluntary renunciation (i.e., abandoning) of their original criminal purpose.

-- A person cannot be convicted of complicity unless an offense is actually committed.
+A person cannot be convicted of complicity unless an offense is actually committed.
 However, a person may be convicted of complicity in an attempt to commit an offense.

-- An person who terminated their complicity conduct before committing or attempting to commit the offense is not guilty of complicity.
+An person who terminated their complicity conduct before committing or attempting to commit the offense is not guilty of complicity.
 That person must show a complete and voluntary renunciation (i.e., abandoning) of their original criminal purpose.

-- The fact that the attempted offense was impossible is never a defense.
+The fact that the attempted offense was impossible is never a defense.

-- An person who abandoned their effort to commit the offense is not guilty of attempt.
+An person who abandoned their effort to commit the offense is not guilty of attempt.
 That person must show a complete and voluntary renunciation (i.e., abandoning) of their original criminal purpose

-Contact The Stavroff Law Firm today to learn about your rights and begin building your defense.
+Have you been charged with a conspiracy or complicity offense?
+Contact The Stavroff Law Firm today to learn about your rights and begin building your defense